 This stage of life is characterized by tremendous physical and cognitive growth.
-Toddlers learn by exploring rich environments with their five senses and lots of active interaction with adults.
+Toddlers learn by exploring rich environments with their five senses and lots of active interaction with prepared adults.

 You've experienced this when your child unexpectedly runs toward something new and exciting, or stops to point to every bug, flower, twig, piece of dirt, tree, animal, and unexplained gooey thing on a walk.

 Toddlers also have a driving, inborn need to be independent.
 They are aware that they don't have the skills but they sure are willing to try.
 Maria Montessori said "No one can be free unless he is independent: therefore, the first, active manifestations of the child's individual liberty must be so guided that through this activity he may arrive at independence."

 The Montessori Toddler classroom provides a safe, home-like environment for your child to learn to care for themselves and others and to become independent.
 The work is tailored to the child's natural development, and they do it joyfully.

 - Language development -- Each class is rich with materials that help your child grow their vocabulary and communication abilities.
 Plenty of one-on-one work with teachers offers constant opportunity for active conversation to build their verbal skills.

 - Gross motor development -- Children need to move, and the class welcomes and encourages this movement.
 Class materials, physical education, dancing, music, and free play all help your child grow stronger and more coordinated.

 - Fine motor development -- These skills involve small muscles in the fingers, hands, and wrists and support your child's ability to dress and feed themselves, write, and more.
 Class materials provide many opportunities to practice these movements in various engaging ways.